NEET Exam > NEET Notes > Chemistry Class 12 > NCERT Exemplar: Electrochemistry

 Q.35.
 What is electrode potential?

 Ans.
-The potential difference between the electrode and the electrolyte in an electrochemical cell is called electrode potential.
+The potential difference between an electrode and the surrounding electrolyte (solution) in an electrochemical cell is called the electrode potential.

 Q.36.
 Consider the following diagram in which an electrochemical cell is coupled to an electrolytic cell.
 What will be the polarity of electrodes 'A' and 'B' in the electrolytic cell?